EXO’s Kai To Star As Lead in Japanese Drama After ‘Andante’ Kdrama Scandal

 The news of Kai’s casting in this Japanese drama comes after he was tapped as the lead actor in kdrama Andante.
 He is currently filming for that role.
 Photos and behind the scenes videos of him on the set was recently revealed to the public.

-In the pictures, he looks fully transformed into his role of an 18 year-old high school student.
+In the pictures, he looks fully transformed into his role of an 18-year-old high school student.

 KBS Releases Adorable Behind-The-Scenes Cuts Of #EXO's Kai In "Andante"